-The design of the subdivision is not likely to cause serious public health problems because a CEQA Addendum was prepared to analyze the proposed geothermal energy system proposed for the Project, which identifies applicable mitigation measures from the certified Subsequent Program Environmental Impact Report for the 1999 North Village Specific Plan (1999 SPEIR) (SCH #99-092082) are included as conditions of approval to ensure health-related impacts are reduced to a less than significant level.
-No evidence has been submitted during the planning review process to indicate that the Project would cause any serious public health problems.
-All necessary public services are currently provided, or can be extended to, the site for those individuals occupying and using the condominium hotel facilities.
+The design of the subdivision is not likely to cause serious public health problems because required mitigation measures from the certified Subsequent Program Environmental Impact Report for the 1999 North Village Specific Plan Amendment project (1999 SPEIR) (SCH #99-092082) are included as conditions of approval to reduce health-related impacts to a less than significant level, and no evidence has been submitted during the planning review process to indicate that the development would cause any serious public health problems.
+All necessary public services are currently extended to the site for those individuals occupying and using the resort condominium facilities.